 Because of this travesty that is currently happening, I want to sit down and make sure you understand something about this plant.
 There are several cases I want to address which have been sent out as truths but in reality are false and it is causing people who know nothing of Kratom to make an adverse judgement against it.
 Let’s get something straight about Kratom…

 This one is really surprising to me.
 It’s a big deal to say that something has caused a death.
 To label this plant as a killer is going a bit far, especially when the science doesn’t add up to make this claim.

-The FDA made the accusation against the plant earlier in 2018 where they stated that Kratom had caused 36 deaths.
-Later, they raised the death count to 64, which further reinstated their wish to take Kratom off the market.
+The FDA shared these facts against the plant earlier in 2018 where they stated that Kratom had caused 36 deaths.
+Later, they raised the death count to 64.

-Someone in the general public who knows nothing about this plant hears this information and firmly believes what the FDA is saying.
-But, it couldn’t be further from the truth.
-These ridiculous claims made by the FDA either shows their bias against this tea or their incompetence as doctors, I haven’t figured out which yet.
+Someone in the general public who knows nothing about this plant hears this information and firmly believes what they are saying.
+But, could it be any further from the truth?
 Nick Wing, pointed out in his article how these death claims have been undermined, and he gives autopsy reports that share why he questions this conclusion.

 One incident describes a teenager who had hanged himself after struggling with depression and prescription drug abuse.
 He tested positive for a variety of drugs, including kratom, as well as alcohol and a handful of prescription drugs.

 One case the FDA listed as a kratom-related death, which has been completely redacted in the document, appears elsewhere in an agency database as a death by homicide due to a gunshot wound to the chest.

 Clearly, in every case of death, there were a slough of illicit compounds in the deceased person’s system.
 However, local news media, calls out only the Kratom tea found in the system and runs with these stories because they know nothing about this new “drug”.